 I PFAS they are industrial chemical compounds used to make products impermeable to water and fats.
 They are used in the production of many everyday objects such as Teflon pans, bleached baking paper, fast food packaging, waterproofed or insulating clothing and lubricants.
 For at least 60 years these substances have been spreading and poisoning the aquifers, surface waters and aqueducts of the western Veneto but they are now widespread in the Po river and therefore also in the Adriatic Sea.

 Scientific evidence is proving that PFAS are bad, bad, bad.
-They are linked to cancer, thyroid problems, infertility and more.
+They are linked to cancer, thyroid problems, infertility, and more.

 They can stay in the environment forever.
 They can also build up in a person's body.

 Among the poisons to be banned, this chemical is much more common than you might imagine.
 In fact, formaldehyde (a colorless, flammable gas with a strong odor that some describe as brine) can be found in wood products likely to be found in your living room, as well as other building materials.
-However, people can also be exposed to release formaldehyde due to industrial processes, such as the combustion of natural gas.
+However, people can also be exposed to release formaldehyde due to industrial processes, such as burning natural gas.

 Exposure to formaldehyde can lead to an increased risk of asthma, neurological effects and potentially cancer.
 According to the WHO, 90% of the risk of cancer from air pollution can be attributed to three chemicals: ethylene oxide, chloroprene and formaldehyde.